t-mart/mousehole/README.md

    In the "Create session" section, enter the following values:

-   - **IP**: Set to the current IP address of your seedbox.
+   - **IP**: Set to the current IP address of your seedbox host.
    - **IP vs ASN locked session**: `ASN`, this allows your IP to change.
    - **Allow Session to set Dynamic Seedbox**: `Yes`, this allows the service to update your IP through MaM's API.
-   - **Session Label/note**: Set to something that identifies the seedbox, e.g.
+   - **Session Label/note**: Set to something that identifies the seedbox host, e.g. "My Seedbox - Mousehole".
-     "My Seedbox".

    Then, click "Submit changes!".